Roundabouts are becoming a preferred intersection design for many reasons

 - Reduce serious accidents by 75%

-- Have only 8 conflict points where an accident may occur, whereas a traditional intersection has 32
+- Single Lane Roundabouts have only 8 conflict points where an accident may occur, whereas a traditional intersection has 32

 Roundabouts reduce traffic wait times and provide traffic flow.

 - Reduced idle time saving time and money (less gas)

 - No stop signs or traffic signals to slow down traffic